Dudley, Wolverhampton, Walsall, Sandwell Birmingham, Solihull

 What is an MVP?

 A Maternity Voices Partnership (MVP) is a team of people who provide feedback about their local maternity system.
-The panel includes maternity professionals (like midwives and doctors) and people with direct personal experience of the service, including women who have been pregnant and given birth, and their family members.
-Our MVPs are service user led.
-This means that the co-ordinators for each MVP are service users themselves, and service users are encouraged to take part.
+The panel includes maternity professionals (like midwives and doctors) and people with direct personal experience of the service, including women who have been pregnant and given birth and their family members.
+Our MVPs are led by those who use the services.

-Before Covid restrictions, we held a series of “Fifteen Steps” activities in local hospitals, taking groups of service users around maternity departments to give their first impressions and suggest improvements.
-This has led to a number of changes in hospitals including better signage, and some decorative and environmental improvements on the ward.
+We have participated in “Fifteen Steps” activities in local hospitals, taking groups of service users around maternity departments to give their first impressions and suggest improvements.
+This has led to a number of changes in hospitals, including better signage and some decorative and environmental improvements on the ward.